We are currently open to all patients. Scheduling available online.

 - Wear a face mask when they leave the house

-To date, staying home!, routine hygienic measures, and social distancing are the suggested best practice for prevention of viruses like the coronavirus.
+To date, getting vaccinated, routine hygienic measures, and masking are the suggested best practice for prevention of viruses like the coronavirus.

 Follow the links below to the U.S. Centers for Disease Control and Prevention:

 - About Coronavirus Disease 2019 (COVID-19)